AMERICA HAS WON ITS LAST WAR

 Blessings and Curses

-There is a reason Mr. Armstrong correctly predicted after World War ii that America would lose the will to use its power and never again win a war.
-He knew that when God said He would “break the pride of your power” in Leviticus 26:19, He was referring primarily to the United States in this end time.
+There is a reason Mr. Armstrong correctly forecast after World War ii that America would lose the will to use its power and never again win a war.
+He knew that when God threatened in Leviticus 26:19 to “break the pride of your power,” He was referring primarily to Britain and the United States in this modern age.

-The irony is that the same God who promised to break our pride is the one who gave us this tremendous “power” in the first place.
-God blessed America with unprecedented material wealth because He promised it, unconditionally, to Abraham.
+The irony is that the same God who promised to break our pride is the one who gave this tremendous power in the first place.
+God blessed America with unprecedented material wealth because He promised that wealth, unconditionally, to Abraham’s descendants.
 He did so because of Abraham’s obedience to God’s laws.
 That is why, up until World War ii, our peoples were richly blessed.
-(All of this is thoroughly explained in Mr. Armstrong’s book The United States and Britain in Prophecy.
-Be sure to request your free copy for further explanation.)
+That is why America rarely lost a conflict up through both world wars.
+(All this is thoroughly explained in Mr. Armstrong’s book The United States and Britain in Prophecy.
+Read this masterful book online, download it, or request a print copy and we will gladly ship you one at no cost.)

-Today, however, God is turning those blessings into curses because of rampant sin and disobedience to His law.
+Today, however, because of rampant sin and disobedience to His law, God is turning those blessings into curses.
 God gave us every imaginable good, but what have we done with those blessings?
-Let Mr. Armstrong explain: “Like Rome, we’ve grown fat and prosperous and lazy.
-We Americans are rolling in money.
-We have more money than any people ever had.
-Money has come so easily! … We’re the wealthiest, as compared to any other nation, and we are fast growing lazy and soft, seeking luxury and pleasure, and excitement, idleness and ease, labor-saving, step-saving devices and gadgets” (Plain Truth, February 1956).
-That applies today more than it did in 1956!
+Let Mr. Armstrong explain: “Like Rome, we’ve grown fat and prosperous and lazy. … We’re the wealthiest, as compared to any other nation, and we are fast growing lazy and soft, seeking luxury and pleasure, and excitement, idleness and ease, labor-saving, step-saving devices and gadgets” (Plain Truth, February 1956).
+That applies today far more than it did in 1956!

 This is the reason God is now cursing the peoples of Britain and the United States.
-America’s string of military-political defeats since World War ii is proof of those curses!
+America’s string of military-political defeats since World War ii is staggering, lamentable, irrefutable proof of those curses!
 America has indeed won its last war.
-It was true in 1950—all the more so now.
+That statement was true in 1950—and remains true now.

-All this wealth—and yet a broken will.
-That makes for a dangerous combination.
-As Mr. Armstrong wrote in the June 1954 Plain Truth,aggressor nations covet that wealth.
-That being man’s nature, it’s time for you to listen to God’s prophecies and take note: Aggressor nations will take that wealth as soon as they are strong enough to do so.
+Our immense wealth added to our broken will is a dangerous combination.
+As Mr. Armstrong wrote in the June 1954 Plain Truth, aggressor nations covet that wealth.
+Seeing our weakness and reluctance to use our power only intensifies the desire of these aggressor nations to take that wealth—as soon as they are strong enough to do so.

-That will happen—and much sooner than you might think.
+That will happen—and much sooner than you probably think.
 That is what Herbert Armstrong foresaw.